The language used for the columns headers of the various tables.

 - Banking (Half average) rounding up or down towards the nearest even number: 1.01; 1.02; 1.03; 1.04.

 Functionalities to be included

 For more information on the functions to be included see:

 When this option is activated, the Address view is created in the Accounts table.
 In this view, the user can enter the addresses of clients, suppliers and members.

 When this option is activated a Budget Table is created, where the user can enter his budget transactions.

-The user can thus create different accounting files, in different languages, and with different decimal points.
-In order to change the language or the decimal points once the accounting file has been created, the accounting type must be converted by selecting Convert to new file from the Tools menu.
+Accounting files, in different languages can thus be created, and with different decimal points.
+In order to change the language or the decimal points once the accounting file has been created, the accounting type must be converted via Tools → Convert to new file from the menu.